digital-salon/Digital-Salon/README.md

 ## Disclaimer

-In our live demo at SIGGRAPH Asia 2024, we include renderings based on Adobe in-house data, with all visual content subject to copyright regulations.
+1. In our live demo at SIGGRAPH Asia 2024, we include renderings based on Adobe in-house data, with all visual content subject to copyright regulations.
 For this code release, we have replaced the in-house data with renderings from USC-HairSalon, a dataset containing less diversity and complexity that may affect the performance of our program.
+2. Due to license issues, we could not include our head mesh in this repo.
+Please download it from [this link](https://www.avatarneo.com/PinscreenGenericHeadModel.obj) (created by [AVATAR NEO](https://avatarneo.com/)), rename it to `head.obj`, and put it under `data/meshes` before compiling our program.

 ## Installation